KaylaSeenarine/Study-Buddy-/README.md

 # Study-Buddy-
-An quizzer to help with exam prep
+A quizzer to help with exam prep